 When I taught high school in Lower Manhattan, The Canterbury Tales was in the English Language Arts curricular cycle.
 I have always assumed that one of the big ideas in teaching this book was continuity and change, particularly where language is concerned.
 After all, this book is a significant moment in the evolution of English as a vernacular language.

 I worked up this reading on Geoffrey Chaucer and its accompanying vocabulary-building and comprehension worksheet to assist the kids in my classes to prepare to read and at least gain some understanding of the own of Chaucer.
-I only used it once, because, like most special educators I imagine, I was basically assigned to reinvent the wheel in another curricular area (I don’t remember what now, but at the time I was definitely in high dudgeon about it) of the common branch subjects.

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.